avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

   - `DisableValidatorTx`
   - `IncreaseBalanceTx`

-Once a Subnet issues a `ConvertSubnetTx`, `AddSubnetValidatorTx` and `RemoveSubnetValidatorTx` can no longer be used to modify that Subnet's validator set.
-A Subnet Validator added with an `AddSubnetValidatorTx` will continue to validate the Subnet until their `EndTime` is reached.
-After expiry, those validators (if they want to continue validating) must use the `RegisterSubnetValidatorTx` flow outlined in this ACP to register as a Subnet Validator.
+Once a Subnet issues a `ConvertSubnetTx`, `AddSubnetValidatorTx` can no longer be used to add validators to that Subnet's validator set.
+Any Subnet Validators previously added with an `AddSubnetValidatorTx` will continue to validate the Subnet until their `EndTime` is reached, or until removed by the Subnet `Owner` key via `RemoveSubnetValidatorTx`.
+After expiry or removal, those validators (if they want to continue validating) must use the `RegisterSubnetValidatorTx` flow outlined in this ACP to register as a Subnet Validator.

 ## Reference Implementation